 He has been involved with the Suzuki Method as an accompanist and arranger for nearly 30 years and has been privileged to work at numerous National and International courses and conferences.

-The longest running Extravagandist apart from Jillian herself, Alasdair’s debut was as the serpent in Mozart’s ‘The Magic Flute’ in 1996.
-After over 15 years of involvement, Alasdair will now be directing his sixth production.
+The longest running Extravagandist apart from Jillian herself, Alasdair’s debut was as The Serpent in Mozart’s ‘The Magic Flute’ in 1996.
+After over 15 years of involvement, Alasdair will now be directing his seventh production.
 He has a degree in politics from Newcastle University and an MA in Music Theatre from Central School of Speech and Drama, and is following his dreams as an actor and producer.